ComputationalCryoEM/ASPIRE-Python/docs/source/installation.rst

-By default if the required GPU extensions are correctly installed, ASPIRE should automatically begin using the GPU for select components (such as those using ``nufft``).
+By default if the required GPU extensions are correctly installed, ASPIRE should automatically begin using the GPU calls to our ``nufft`` module.

-Because GPU extensions depend on several third party packages and libraries, we can only offer limited support if one of the packages has a problem on your system.
+Using GPU in other areas of the code is still an experimental feature and requires a minor configuration setting to enable ``cupy``.
+See the :ref:`sphx_glr_auto_tutorials_configuration.py` for details.
+Because GPU extensions depend on several third party softwares and machines vary wildly, we can only offer limited support if one of the packages has a problem on your system.
+We are currently expanding GPU code coverage.

 Generating Documentation
 ************************